-The participation agreement is a key feature of the collaborative divorce.
-This agreement is signed by both spouses and their lawyers.
+The participation agreement is a key feature of collaborative divorce.
+Both spouses and their lawyers sign this agreement.
 It typically requires everyone to agree:

 - Everyone involved in the collaborative process is committed to negotiating a divorce agreement without going to court;